 Stories about someone buying Amazon shares at their IPO price or getting in on Bitcoin back in 2009 can make you feel serious FOMO.
 In fact, some companies will even use these as marketing tools to try and lure you into using their services.

-The reason they do this is because they know that it plays on our emotions.
+The reason they do this is because they know it plays on our emotions.
 We feel a mix of frustration that we missed out and excitement that we could make money by not missing out on the next big investment opportunity.

 The reality is that there are opportunities to gain and lose money on the stock market every single day.